Caravaggisti: Fans, Epigons, Masters?

-We could crown him a drama king, and a trendsetter, too!
-Especially because his style, so innovative, original and dramatic, influenced crowds of painters across Europe.
-Today is their day, meet Caravaggisti, people inspired by Caravaggio’s pioneering style.
+Caravaggio made an impact on painting even in his lifetime.
+This was probably because he acted in defiance of all the norms of the Catholic Church whose representatives were his most prominent patrons and commissioners.
+What a character he was!
+We could crown him a drama king, and a trendsetter too!
+Due to his style, so innovative, original, and dramatic, he influenced crowds of painters across Europe.
+Today is their day, meet the Caravaggisti, artists inspired by Caravaggio’s pioneering style.

-We can find Caravaggisti in
+We can find Caravaggisti in:

-– Italy, like the Roman studio of Bartolomeo Manfredi (1582-1622), Orazio (1563-1639) and Artemisia Gentileschi (1593-1652/3), Giovanni Battista Caracciolo (or Battistello, 1578-1635);
+– Italy, like the Roman studios of Bartolomeo Manfredi, Orazio, Artemisia Gentileschi, and Giovanni Battista Caracciolo (or Battistello);

-- the Netherlands and the ‘Utrecht’ school: Hendrick ter Brugghen (1588-1629), Gerrit van Honthorst (1592-1656), Dirck van Baburen (1594/5-1624);
+– The Netherlands and the “Utrecht” school: Hendrick ter Brugghen, Gerrit van Honthorst, Dirck van Baburen;

-- French Caravaggisti: Simon Vouet (1590-1649), Valentin de Boulogne (1591-1632), Georges de La Tour (1593-1653)
+– France: The French Caravaggistis were: Simon Vouet, Valentin de Boulogne, Georges de La Tour;

-- Spanish Caravaggisti: José (or Jusepe) de Ribera (1591-1652)
+– Spain: The Spanish Caravaggisti: José (or Jusepe) de Ribera, Francisco de Zurbaràn.

-Many of the non-Italian Caravaggisti spent time in Rome yet Caravaggio’s influence on these artists was mostly indirect, i.e. through artists studying his work.
+Many of the non-Italian Caravaggisti spent time in Rome, yet Caravaggio’s influence on these artists was mostly indirect, i.e. through artists studying his work.
 Dirck van Baburen spent several years in Rome, returning to Utrecht in 1622.
 Among his Italian patrons were the Marchese Vincenzo Giustiniani and Cardinal Scipione Borghese.

-Hendrick ter Brugghen spent several years in Italy, arriving in Rome perhaps as early as 1606 and returning to Utrecht around 1615.
-Ter Brugghen’s Dutch contemporaries would have found this a very exotic painting, although it was painted long after painter’s return from Italy.
+Hendrick ter Brugghen spent several years in Italy, arriving in Rome perhaps as early as 1606 and returning to Utrecht in around 1615.
+Ter Brugghen’s Dutch contemporaries would have found this a very unusual painting, although it was painted long after the painter’s return from Italy.
 The painting combines several Italianate characteristics, such as the dress of the figures and the bowl of grapes, and the tenebrism is typically Caravaggesque and suggestive, yet, unlike Caravaggio, Northern Caravaggisti liked to show the light source – can you spot the two light sources in here?

 Caravaggism was particularly strong in the first three decades of the 17th century, but it would continue to influence European artists more loosely throughout the century, including Rubens, Rembrandt and Vermeer.
 The Caravaggisti painted genre, allegory and religious subjects.